-KTP can help your business adopt an incorporate new skills and the latest academic thinking whilst delivering a specific, strategic and innovative project.
+Participating in a KTP can help your business identify, adopt and incorporate new skills and the latest academic thinking whilst delivering a specific, strategic, innovative and often multi-disciplinary project.
 A project can last between 12 and 36 months, depending on the business’ needs and objectives of the KTP.

 Benefits of taking part in a KTP

-- Businesses achieve an average increase in annual profit of more than £1 million after taking part; they also create around two new jobs
+- Businesses achieve an average increase in annual, post-KTP profit of more than £1 million; they also create around two new jobs each

-- Academic partners produce on average more than three new research projects and two research papers for each project
+- Academic partners produce an average of 3+ new research projects and 2 research papers for each project

-- Around 60 per cent of KTP Associates are offered a permanent job in the company when the KTP ends.
+- Around 60% of KTP Associates are offered a permanent job by the company partner when their KTP ends.

 Objectives of a KTP

-- Facilitate the transfer of knowledge and technology and the spread of technical and business skills within the organisation
+- Facilitate the transfer of knowledge and technology, and the spread of technical and business skills within the participating company

 - Stimulate and enhance business-relevant research and teaching undertaken by the university